chinapedia/wikipedia.abstract.en/Page/Belize.md

 Environment preservation and biodiversity

-Scarlett_Macaw.jpgs are native to Central and northern South America.
+s are native to Central and northern South America.
 Various bird sanctuaries exist in Belize, such as the Crooked Tree Wildlife Sanctuary.]]

 Belize has a rich variety of wildlife because of its unique position between North and South America and a wide range of climates and habitats for plant and animal life.[61]
 Belize's low human population and approximately of undistributed land make for an ideal home for the more than 5,000 species of plants and hundreds of species of animals, including armadillos, snakes, and monkeys.[62][63]